Gaming YouTube Channel Equipment: Complete Guide

 Budget Gaming Streamer Kit (Under £400, PC Not Included)

-Assuming you already have a gaming PC:
+Assuming you’ve already got a gaming PC:

 • Microphone: FIFINE K669B (~£45)

-• Boom arm: Cheap boom arm (~£30)
+• Boom arm: cheap boom arm (~£30)

 • Webcam: Logitech C920 (~£65)

-• Light: One Elgato Key Light Air (~£120)
+• Light: one Elgato Key Light Air (~£120)

 • Capture card (if console): Elgato HD60 X (~£160)